How Adderall Affects the Brain: Long-Term Effects and the Risk of Adderall Addiction

-Prescription stimulants like Adderall are most often prescribed in the treatment of attention deficit hyperactivity disorder (ADHD).
-Adderall (dextroamphetamine-amphetamine) and other prescription drugs such as Ritalin (methylphenidate) can help people with ADHD to feel more focused.
-Unfortunately, illicit use of Adderall has become far too common, especially among high school and college students who look to the “study drug” for enhanced performance, but do not realize the dangers of misuse.
+Adderall (dextroamphetamine-amphetamine) and other prescription drugs such as Ritalin (methylphenidate) can help people with ADHD feel more focused and increase their attention span.
+Unfortunately, illicit use of Adderall has become far too common, especially among high school and college students who look to the “study drug” for enhanced performance.
+Because of the way Adderall influences brain activity, there are questions about its use and misuse.
+Here, we’ll answer some of those questions, understand the lasting effects of long-term use, and learn about risks and signs of Adderall addiction.

-What is Adderall Used For?
+What Is Adderall Used For?

 How Does Adderall Affect the Brain?